SPART: Physical

 Individuals appear to have difficulty walking, and report a clumsy, spastic gait which worsens over time.
 Some additional common physical features include overgrowth of the jaw bone, hammer toes, hand and feet abnormalities, and pes cavus.

 Cognitive

 Cognitive challenges, including developmental delay and difficulty with performance in school, may affect individuals with this syndrome.

 Neurologic

 Neurologic examination of individuals with this mutation may show dysmetria in the upper extremities, hyperreflexia, distal amyotrophy and ankle clonus, in addition to spasticity, weakness and dysarthria.

 Diagnostic Imaging

 The cerebellar vermis may present with mild atrophy and a loss of white matter volume.

 Through Lifespan

 Facial dysmorphism and subtle skeletal features are common in younger children.
 The condition progressively worsens, as spasticity and distal amyotrophy symptoms are revealed more in teenage years.
-SPG20 expression in the adult is relatively modest, however it is widespread in the nervous system.
+SPART expression in the adult is relatively modest, however it is widespread in the nervous system.
 Longitudinal comparison of magnetic resonance imaging concluded that there was a progression of the syndrome; thus, the condition appears to worsen over time.